tadeasf/diplomka-ujguri/README.md

 Improve sentiment analysis.
 I would like to introduce Flair instead of Vader and stack it with ELMo.
 Thus, I will need to train my own Flair model, then introduce it instead of VADER into stream.
 I might need to introduce threading so the script can keep up.
 Hopefully not.
 I would like to push the whole process on some external service.
 Thinking about Collab.
 MySQL hosts are plenty.
 I really want to collect the stream 24/7.
 See you later, threading!

+Low prio:
+Push my Streamlit app to a host service so I can show my data to my friends online.

 ## Shoutout
 Yes, this script is super heavily inspired by https://github.com/jonathanreadshaw/streamlit-twitter-stream so shout out is due and here it goes.
 It didn't work for me and neither it did for other git users as well from the get go.
 I made necessary changes so it should be pretty easy to set up for any of you now.
 Also, it broke connection frequently, so I introduced some code to combat that.
 It seems stable now.